rickaa/rand/rand/content/posts/langid_fasttext.md

      	 (('__label__en',), array([0.65553886]))

-Now we can create a new column with the langue of each tweet.
+Now we can create a new column with the language of each tweet.

 ```python